Important Habitats for Biodiversity – our Local Biodiversity Action Plan

 The Habitat Statements include a large-scale map providing an overview of the distribution of each habitat.
 These maps should not be used to find individual habitats in relation to your area of interest.
 You can search for further detail on the location of each habitat type on Scotland’s Environment Web.

-North East Scotland Biological Records Centre (NESBReC) has surveyed large areas of the North East and can provide detailed habitat survey data for these areas.
-Contact NESBReC to see if they have data for the area you are interested in by making a data request.
+North East Scotland Biological Records Centre (NESBReC) has surveyed large areas of the North East and can provide detailed habitat and species data for some areas.
+Contact NESBReC have data for the area you are interested in by making a data request.

-As well as protecting areas of existing habitat we also need to look at how habitats relate to each other and join to form an integrated habitat network.
+As well as protecting areas of existing habitat we also need to look at how habitats relate to each other and join to form an integrated Nature Network.
 Development should prevent exiting habitats from being broken up into smaller areas.
-Importantly development can also have a key role in providing links to join existing habitats to form part of a Green Network.
-Green networks can bring important benefits for local residents such as improved public access, in addition to providing corridors for species to move through the landscape.
+Importantly development can also have a key role in providing links to join existing habitats to form part of our developing Nature Networks.
+Nature Networks can bring important benefits for local residents such as improved public access, in addition to providing corridors for species to move through the landscape.

 Scottish Woodland ©Lorne Gill/NatureScot